pensjonatus/flash-fiction/blog/gas-chamber.md

 ---
-title: 'Gas Chamber'
+title: Gas Chamber
 date: '2014-07-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 This new club is really popular with the youth.
 It is preferred to places like